spieg16/stereo-display/README.md

 2. If Spotify artwork is unavailable, fall back to iTunes artwork search.
 3. Prefer album title over track title for iTunes fallback search.

+Spotify album IDs returned by metadata correction are preferred because they avoid ambiguous album searches and produce more reliable artwork retrieval.

 The album-first fallback matters for live and compilation-prone material.
 Track-title searches can land on the wrong release when the same song appears on a studio album, live album, compilation, or remaster.

 Artwork is cached in memory during the current app run.
 Cache keys use Spotify album ID when available, otherwise artist / album / title.